 It's a split level section of roadway.
 The slip road off Albert Street is up to 5m below the level of the main road alignment.

-Men's public toilets are part of the wall at the Durham Street intersection and were constructed underneath the road in 1880 but have been modified over time.
-There is little remaining of the original fabric apart from some painted screens between cubicles.
+Men's public toilets, now closed, were part of the wall at the Durham Street intersection and were constructed underneath the road in 1880 but have been modified over time.
+There was little remaining of the original fabric apart from some painted screens between cubicles.

 The bluestone wall was built by contractor Daniel Fallon.
 In an obituary published in the Auckland Star on 28 September 1920, Daniel Fallon is described as someone "who had much to do with works in connection with the development of Auckland" and that "he built for the future."